 But it was, however pleasant, an orphanage, and my mother, her sisters, and her brother were orphans from the minute the door closed behind them, from the day they came there to live, from the day they were brought there and left.

-As I have said, but it bears repeating–if only so that I cannot escape the words–my mother was five years old on the day she and her siblings watched their mother drive away in the car that belonged to her new husband.
+My mother was five years old on the day she and her siblings watched their mother drive away in the car that belonged to her new husband.
 She was five years old and that means she spent at least twelve years at the Masonic Home.
 It also means that the Masonic Home was most likely the only home she remembered.

 There are postcards with pictures of the Masonic Home as it looked in 1920.
 It is an imposing white building that sits among old-growth trees.
 I understand they had a large piece of land.
 One of the postcards shows the building at the end of a long drive or road, and I wonder what the older children could possibly have been thinking as the car made its way slowly down that road.
 I am afraid that, before I am through writing, I will have a much better idea about that.